vellerefond/serve-fallback/README.md

   // whether or not to unconditionally fall back to serving the fallback file from root
   fallbackToRoot: false,

+  // whether or not to use lodash's memoize function to check for path existence only once per path
+  memoizePathChecks: true,

+  // the cache constructor to use for the memoized paths (must use the )
+  memoizeCacheConstructor: Map,

+  // the maximum paths numbers to optimize before the cache is cleared to avoid excessive memory usage
+  memoizedPathsMax: 1000,

   // optional function that accepts a message to log what serve-fallback will serve for each request
   log: null